Cardinals vs. Reds Player Props Betting Odds

-Player prop betting options for Paul Goldschmidt, Jonathan India and others are available in the St. Louis Cardinals-Cincinnati Reds matchup at Great American Ball Park on Tuesday, starting at 6:40 PM ET.
+Player props are available for Paul Goldschmidt and Jonathan India, among others, when the St. Louis Cardinals visit the Cincinnati Reds at Great American Ball Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!